-The future by definition is uncertain.
-And I can’t think of anything more uncertain than foreign exchange rates.
-The supply and demand for currencies are influenced by almost an unlimited amount of factors.
-Everything from the performance of an economy through to who holds political power can affect the prices you pay.
+Future exchange rates are uncertain, and the supply and demand for currencies are influenced by almost an unlimited range of factors.
+Everything from the economy through to politics can affect tomorrow’s price.

 If you are looking at making a large international transaction, there’s a good chance that you’re exposed to exchange rate risk.
-There are a number of hedging strategies that can be used to minimise this risk, with one of these instruments being foreign currency options.
+Luckily, there are instruments that can be used to implement a hedging strategy.

 A foreign currency option gives you the right, but not the obligation to purchase a particular currency at a predetermined exchange rate.
-They are one of the most common and helpful ways of protecting a financial transaction from adverse exchange rate movements and are used by individuals, small businesses and large corporations alike.
+It is one of the most common and helpful ways of protecting a financial transaction from adverse exchange rate movements.

-Foreign exchange options can be an extremely versatile tool.
 At its core, a currency option can help a business protect the value of an international transaction, such as purchasing property or acquiring goods from a supplier, by limiting the risk associated with a potential adverse movement in rates.
-In these instances, the exchange rate risk can not only affect the viability of the transaction but even the business itself.

-But more than that, a foreign currency option can be combined with other tools offered by money transfer services such as a spot contract or currency forward contract.
-By combining the use of a currency option with other foreign exchange products, hedging strategies can be devised to protect a transaction, or even profit from it, no matter what the future holds.
+But more than that, a foreign currency option can be combined with other payment types such as a spot contract or currency forward contract.
+By doing this, hedging strategies can be devised to protect a transaction, or even profit from it, no matter what the future holds.

 How can currency options be used?